-Note that you can define arbitrary key-value pairs in the configuration file, and then you can access them through site.yourkey, where yourkey is the name of the key.
+Note that you can arbitrary key value pairs in the configuration file, and then you can access them through site.yourkey.
 However, the values in these tables are used to control different aspects of the theme and are not arbitrary key-value pairs.